browserengineering/book/book/html.md

 data objects, and to have those `__repr__` methods print all the relevant fields.

-Try this out on this web page, parsing the HTML source code and then calling `print_tree` to visualize it:
+Try this out on [the web page](http://browser.engineering/html.html) corresponding to this chapter, parsing the HTML source code and then calling `print_tree` to visualize it:

 ``` {.python expected=False}